mitchypi/swagtris/README.md

 ![Gameplay clip](clip.gif)

 # Rust + WebAssembly Tetris (1v1 vs coldclear2)
-Play against ColdClear2 with cool randomizers such as select a piece and lovetris (which is basically the reverse of Hatetris)
+Play against ColdClear2 with cool randomizers such as select a piece and lovetris (which is basically the reverse of Hatetris).
+100% guideline compatible, with all kicks and SRS.
 ## Building
 1) Install the wasm target and wasm-pack if you have not yet:
 ```bash